fieldtrip/website/workshop/chieti/virtualchannel.md

 ### Virtual channel connectivity

-The virtual channel time-series seem to be consistent with what we expect to happen in motor cortex around a movement.
+The virtual channel time series seem to be consistent with what we expect to happen in motor cortex around a movement.
 Using the time-frequency estimate, we can compute the imaginary coherence between the three seed region

     cfg = [];
     cfg.method = 'coh';